Best Swimming Beaches in Puerto Rico

 #15

-📍 Arecibo, Puerto Rico
+📍 Carolina, Puerto Rico

-18 reviews
+232 reviews

 Jump to: Top Spots | Swimming Tips | FAQs | Map

 Puerto Rico's beaches offer warm, inviting waters ideal for swimming year-round.
-With water temperatures between 78-86Β°F and a variety of protected coves, reef-sheltered bays, and lifeguard-staffed public beaches, you'll find the perfect spot for a refreshing swim.
+With water temperatures between 78-86°F and a variety of protected coves, reef-sheltered bays, and lifeguard-staffed public beaches, you'll find the perfect spot for a refreshing swim.

 These beaches have been selected for their calm conditions, water clarity, gentle entry, and safety features.
 Whether you're looking for a leisurely float, lap swimming in calm waters, or a safe spot for kids to splash around, Puerto Rico has you covered.